beamer-bridge/beamer/docs/source/commands.rst

      - Description

    * - ``--config PATH``
      - Path to the config file with chains configuration.
+       See :ref:`config-health-check` for available options.

    * - ``--log-level LEVEL``
      - Logging level, one of ``debug``, ``info``, ``warning``, ``error``, ``critical``.